wp-plugins/html5-jquery-audio-player/readme.txt

 Yep, sure can.
 This plugin is just a WordPress version of HTML5 Music Player by Saleem over at [Codebase Hero](http://www.codebasehero.com/2011/06/html-music-player/)

-= What features are being added soon? =
-* Other language support
-* Import/export csv playlist function
-* On/off button for Artist field, Cover Art, and Autorepeat
-* Responsive

 = Where can I get support for this plugin? =

 If you've tried all the obvious stuff and it's still not working please request support via the forum.
 Remember to include a link to your site where the player is embedded, and a full description of the issue plus the steps you've already taken to try to solve it.